 We did not find that type of sample was related to the magnitude of the effect (Wald’s test, p = .5).
-For being in nature, the mean proportion of female participants across the included studies was 50%.
-We found a slightly negative effect of gender on the efficacy of being in nature in reducing stress (B = -.01, p = .02).
-Although sampling is rarely representative, the effect of gender could at least partially explain the heterogeneity of our effects.
+For being in nature, the mean proportion of female participants across the included studies was 54.40%.
+We found a small and negative relationship between gender and the efficacy of being in nature in reducing stress (B = -.01, p < .001), meaning that the effect of intervention was stronger for women as compared to men (while we again point to problems in relation to representative sampling).
+No gender effect was detected for social support.
+There was also a significant moderating effect of age, (B = -.01, p = .003), where in older samples, the intervention yielded a larger reduction in stress, on average.
+Although sampling is rarely representative, the moderating effect of gender and age could at least partially explain the heterogeneity of our effects.

 Characteristics of the being-in-nature intervention